What is an Exhibition?

 2007 – Messe Stuttgart’s new exhibition grounds were completed and opened officially on 19th October becoming the 9th biggest trade fair venue in Germany with 105,200m² of indoor space.
 The new venue is ideally situated right next to Stuttgart airport (5 minute walk).
 Located in one of Europe’s strongest economic regions: Baden-Württemberg in the South West of Germany.
 A number of well-known enterprises are headquartered in the state, for example Daimler AG, Porsche, Bosch (automobile industry), Carl Zeiss AG (optics), and SAP AG (largest software enterprise in Europe).

-2010 – Prime Events changes its name and rebrands to ‘Lincoln West - Exhibition Consultancy’, to give the business “a broader global appeal whilst still communicating the businesses core passion of quality exhibition management.
+2010 – Prime Events rebrands to ‘Lincoln West’, to give the business “a broader global appeal whilst still communicating the businesses core passion of quality exhibition management & space sales.
 The new name, new brand and the launch of the company’s new website signify the innovative change in the services the company offers.”